Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Zeus sent Hermes into the Underworld to seek the release of Persephone, but Hades was not willing to give up his wife completely.
 He knew he must obey Zeus however, so he enticed Persephone to eat a pomegranate seed before she returned with Hermes, and by doing so she became eternally bound to Hades and the Underworld.
 When Demeter learning of this trick she appealed to Zeus who declared that Persephone would henceforth live two thirds of the year with her mother, but the remaining third of the year must be spent with her husband Hades.

 So delighted was Demeter to have Persephone back, if only for part of each year, she lifted the curse she had placed on the earth and revealed the Mysteries of nature.
-She created the Spring Equinox in celebration of her daughter’s return, and the Autumn Equinox to reflect the great sorrow she felt when once again her daughter would journey back into the Underworld and be with her husband Hades.
+She created the Spring Equinox in celebration of her daughter’s return, and the Autumn Equinox to reflect the great sorrow she felt when once again her daughter would journey back into the Underworld to be with her husband Hades.

 Frieze of Demeter and Persephone Consecrating Triptolemus

-After revealing Mysteries of nature, Demeter taught the people of Eleusis the principles of agriculture, and these they observed annually.
+After revealing the Mysteries of nature, Demeter taught the people of Eleusis the principles of agriculture, and these they observed annually.
 Later these observances were adopted by Athens as official festivals, but under the influence of the Eleusinian priesthood.
 The most important part of the festival was the initiation of new Priests and Priestesses, which for centuries took place every year in the Telesterion Temple at Eleusis.
 While the Mysteries were reserved only for the priesthood, the festival was eventually opened to all Greek citizens.

 Sources